highbyte/dotnet-6502/doc/SYSTEMS_C64_COMPATIBLE_PRG.md

 A list of applications that seem to work decently with the [C64 emulator](SYSTEMS_C64.md).

 > **Limitations:**<br>
-> - The C64 emulator currently lacks support for the C64 disk and tape drives.
-Therefore programs must be loaded from the emulator menu (or monitor) as **.prg** files from the host OS file system.
-Also, any loaded .prg file that tries to access the C64 disk or tape drive most likely will not work (hang).
+> - The C64 emulator now has **limited support for the 1541 disk drive**.
+You can attach `.d64` disk images and use the Basic `LOAD` command to load the directory and files.
+However, only basic directory and file loading is supported.
+Advanced disk operations, file writing, and copy protection schemes are not supported.
 >
 > - The video emulation is not cycle exact, and does not cover all tricks possible with the C64 VIC2 video chip.
 Any advanced app/game/demo may not work as expected.
 >